PommE15/SDC-TrafficSignClassifier/writeup.md

 ### Design and Test a Model Architecture

 #### 3. Data Preprocessing
-In `[1] code cell`, all images were loaded by pickle library which contains resize version of 32x32 while original ones vary from 15x15 to 250x250.
+In `code cell [1]`, all images were loaded by pickle library which contains resize version of 32x32 while original ones vary from 15x15 to 250x250.

-In `[6] code cell`, I applied grayscaling and normalization of min-max scaling as preprocessing steps.
+In `code cell [6]`, I applied grayscaling and normalization of min-max scaling as preprocessing steps.
 Here is a list of data preprocessing steps that I consider to apply:
 * grayscaling (or huescaling)
 * normalization
 * data augmentation (or cross-validation)